nodejs/node/doc/api/process.md

 * `SIGUSR1` is reserved by Node.js to start the [debugger][].
 It's possible to install a listener but doing so will _not_ stop the debugger from starting.
-* `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that resets the terminal mode before exiting with code `128 + signal number`.
+* `SIGTERM` and `SIGINT` have default handlers on non-Windows platforms that reset the terminal mode before exiting with code `128 + signal number`.
 If one of these signals has a listener installed, its default behavior will be removed (Node.js will no longer exit).
 * `SIGPIPE` is ignored by default.
 It can have a listener installed.
 * `SIGHUP` is generated on Windows when the console window is closed, and on